 Watermelon carving is a time-honored summer tradition at our house, made even more fun when the kids get involved.
 It’s almost at the point where we can’t bear to see a plain round watermelon; we have an irresistible urge to carve it into something.

-We don’t have much real drawing or sketching talent so we weren’t sure if we could pull this one off.
-But it turned out to be surprisingly easy – all it took was a few well-placed grooved lines.
-The teeth were fun to make because there was no pressure: Even if you mess up, it looks like an ogre’s teeth anyway.
+Carving a shrek-ermelon is easier than you think – all it takes is a few well-placed grooved lines.
+The teeth are fun to make because there is no pressure: Even if you mess up, it looks like an ogre’s teeth anyway.

 Got some good ideas flowing?
 Great!
 Now get out there and get carving!